 If you have decided to rent a car, I suggest asking for a Sunpass.
 Even if you’re only planning a Key West day trip from Miami.
 By crossing the toll-paying areas, the car’s license plate will be photographed and checked.

-Each rental company offers different deals, however, a flat-rate daily payment is typically the best way to go.
-If one day you won’t go through any road toll areas, then you won’t have to pay your daily fee for that specific day.
+Each rental company offers different deals.
+In my opinion, a flat-rate daily payment is typically the best way to go.
+If one day you do not go through any road toll areas, then you won’t have to pay your daily fee for that specific day.

-In case you’re going through a Florida road trip itinerary with your own car, or if you don’t want a Sunpass, then the toll fee will be charged directly to your credit card.
-It’s up to you!
+In case you have planned a Key West road trip itinerary with your own car, or if you don’t want a Sunpass, the toll fee will be charged directly to your credit card.
+It’s not a big deal at all!

 The kind of car you should rent for a trip to Florida depends on your budget.
 We went for a Ford Mustang, first because I’m Mustang-bsessed, and then because we really wanted to open the top.
 The Key West drive is much more fun with the sun shining on you and the wind in your hair!

-You can opt for a convertible or a Jeep Wrangler if you like to open the top once in a while (be careful, you can definitely get sunburned!).
+You can opt for a convertible or a Jeep Wrangler if you like to open the top once in a while.

 In case you don’t feel like driving or renting a car, you can book a day trip to Key West from Miami.
 This one for example has a pretty useful pick-up service from many hotels in Miami, and will let you explore at your own peace.